Shari’ah Council berates NBA for allegedly taking side in Southern Kaduna crisis

-The Supreme Council for Shari’ah in Nigeria has berated the Nigerian Bar Association (NBA) for allegedly taking sides in the Southern Kaduna crisis.
+The Supreme Council for Shari’ah in Nigeria has berated the Nigerian Bar Association (NBA) for allegedly taking side in the Southern Kaduna crisis.

 Secretary-General of the Council, Nafi’u Baba-Ahmad, said in a statement issued on Saturday in Kaduna while reacting to the removal of Gov. Nasiru El-Rufai as a speaker at the NBA forthcoming conference.